How do you seal wallpaper on furniture

 Avoid excessive moisture exposure.
 If spills occur, blot them immediately with a clean cloth rather than scrubbing.
 Monitor humidity levels in the room; excessive dampness can compromise the integrity of the protective layer.
 Using a dehumidifier can help maintain optimal conditions.

-See also How do you remove mold from furniture
+See also How to reupholster patio furniture

 Inspect the edges and corners regularly.
 Look for any signs of peeling or lifting, and address minor issues promptly to prevent further damage.
 A small amount of adhesive can often fix minor lifts along the edges.